apache/parquet-format/Encodings.md

  * the min delta is a zigzag ULEB128 int (we compute a minimum as we need positive integers for bit packing)
  * the bitwidth of each miniblock is stored as a byte
- * each miniblock is a list of bit packed ints according to the bit width stored at the beginning of the block
+ * each miniblock is a list of bit-packed ints according to the bit width stored at the beginning of the block

 To encode a block, we will: